SukritiMantri/coherent-fmcw-lidar/README.md

 ## Repository contents

 The two notebooks at the repo root are the headline deliverables.
+A third, complementary notebook (`realistic_time_resolved_fmcw_lidar.ipynb`) extends one specific aspect of the headline pipeline — see Section 3 below.
 The rest of the files are companion material:

 - `coherent_fmcw_lidar.html` — single-page workflow visualization of the LiDAR signal chain (stages, per-direction measurement loop, parameters, sanity-check results).
+- `realistic_time_resolved_fmcw_lidar.html` — workflow visualization of the complementary time-resolved chirp notebook.
 - `NOTEBOOK_INDEX.md` — one-line description of every `GBD_#.ipynb` build-up notebook (Era 1 → Era 4), so you can see at a glance what each step in the staged build-up adds.
-- `NEXT_STEPS.md` — the two planned extensions: atmospheric turbulence (split-step BPM with Kolmogorov phase screens) and diffuse-target speckle.
+- `NEXT_STEPS.md` — planned extensions (atmospheric turbulence, diffuse-target speckle, Doppler in the time-resolved notebook, full production source modeling).
 - `build_up_notebooks/` — the GBD_5 through GBD_17 notebooks behind the headline result.
 Each one verifies a single new piece of physics or machinery (q-parameter propagator → 2-D extension → angular-spectrum validation → thin lens → mirror target → scanner → FMCW chirp → Doppler → mini point cloud) before the next one stacks on top.
 They are not required reading — `coherent_fmcw_lidar.ipynb` is self-contained — but they are included so anyone who wants to verify a specific step can re-run it in seconds. `GBD_17.ipynb` is the pre-cleanup version of `coherent_fmcw_lidar.ipynb`.

 ## What's in here